They need your love and support, not your passive-aggressive judgement.

-In this case, treatment can mean psychological treatment for any mental illness, as well as rehab or detox.
-It's a touchy subject, to be sure.
-You wonder if you should mention it, you don't know what to say, or how to bring it up.
-It depends on the nature of your relationship with your friend as to when and how you discuss it.
-But when the time comes, here are 5 things definitely not to say:
+It's a touchy subject.
+You wonder if you should mention it, but don't know what to say or how to bring it up without prying or offending.
+How your friend responds often depends on the nature of your friendship, but when the time comes to talk about it, here are 5 things to NEVER say:

-- "You must feel like such a failure.
-I can't imagine."Ouch.
-Please don't say that.
-I am not sure what people are thinking when they say this.
-It may be an attempt to be empathetic, to try to identify with how the other person feels, to try to relate.
-Regardless of what you mean, what your friend will hear you say is, "I think you failed as a parent, and I can't really relate to that."
+Regardless of what you mean, what your friend hears is, "I think you failed as a parent and I can't really relate to that."
 If your friend didn't feel like a failure before, you have just planted the seed that perhaps she should.
 Believe me, saying this will definitely not help.

 2. "I bet you wish you could do it over again."

 Ugh.
 This will leave your friend wondering if you think she did something wrong in the past, which caused her child to go to treatment.
 The underlying implication here is that the fault lies with her, and that if she had a do-over, she could undo what she did wrong.

 Certainly, parents of kids in treatment have enough guilt without a friend inadvertently substantiating that she should just feel that way.

 3. "Don't worry, things will be back to normal in no time."

 Honestly, things probably won't.
 If someone is in treatment there really isn't a quick fix, and your friend and her family will likely feel the impact for quite some time.
 Saying this will show your friend that you either don't understand how severe the problem is, or you just don't get it.

 Neither are helpful.

 4. "You think you've got it bad?
 Wait until you hear this!"